MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md

 On the **License Terms** page, review the license agreement.
 If you agree, select the **I accept the license terms and [privacy statement](https://privacy.microsoft.com/privacystatement)** check box, and then select **Next**.

 > [!NOTE]
-> If an Enterprise Server/CAL license product key is entered, and the machine has more than 20 physical cores, or 40 logical cores when Hyper-Threading is enabled, a warning is shown during setup.
+> If an Enterprise Server/CAL license product key is entered, and the machine has more than 20 physical cores, or 40 logical cores when simultaneous multithreading (SMT) is enabled, a warning is shown during setup.
 You can still continue setup by selecting the **Check this box to acknowledge this limitation or select Back/Cancel to enter an Enterprise Core product license that supports the operating system maximum** check box, or select **Back** and enter a License Key that supports the operating system maximum number of processors.

 > [!NOTE]
 > [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] transmits information about your installation experience, as well as other usage and performance data to help Microsoft improve the product.
 To learn more about [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] data processing and privacy controls, see the [privacy statement](https://privacy.microsoft.com/privacystatement) and [Configure SQL Server to send feedback to Microsoft](../../sql-server/usage-and-diagnostic-data-configuration-for-sql-server.md).